WerkRaum Wiesbaden in June

 sam will discuss these topics with guests from Frankfurt, Chemnitz, and Hamburg at the sam DesignDialog 2026 as part of World Design Capital Frankfurt RheinMain 2026.

 Open to your ideas!
-An empty department store is being transformed into a space of possibilities and will focus on the theme of living spaces in June.
+A vacant department store is being transformed into a space of possibilities and will focus on the theme of living spaces in June.
 Exhibitions, workshops, discussions, and participatory events will bring together stakeholders from urban life, culture, academia, and civil society.

-"We don't just want to create housing—we want to build a vibrant community."
+"We don’t just want to create housing—we want a vibrant community."

-The workshop will be conducted in both simple and complex language.
+Register at infoihub-homede.
+The workshop will be conducted in both standard and simplified language.
 The event is free of charge.

-Venue information: The premises are accessible.
-Please note that we cannot provide personal assistance on-site; feel free to bring your companions if needed.
+The venue is accessible.
+Please note that we cannot provide personal assistance on-site; feel free to bring your support persons if needed.

 Bring your knitting or crocheting supplies to WerkRaum Wiesbaden and join the KNIT&MEET community.
 We’ll knit and crochet together, chat in a relaxed atmosphere, get to know each other, and enjoy a cozy, creative time.
 Whether you’re a beginner or an experienced crafter—everyone is welcome.